IV-Housing/IV_Housing/team/RETROS.md

     * Lean Coffee
     * Force Field Analysis
     * Start/Stop/Continue
-* A brief assessment of how it went:
+* A brief assessment of how it went: I think the retro went very well and it was a little more organized than before so we are improving each time.
-* What advice would you give to the next person leading a retro based on what you learned today?:
+* What advice would you give to the next person leading a retro based on what you learned today?: It helps to come with a plan and lots of questions to stimulate conversation.